flowingis/frontsize/README.md

 - It passes [CSSlint][csslint] tests (see the tests [configuration][csslintc])
 - It can be useful for [migrations][migration] by it's high customizable features
 - It's totally [customizable][app]

-If you'd like to see more features, visit [frontsize.com][site] website.

 ---